samer--/prolog/cclab/prolog/cctab/README.md

           probability labelling and instead going by goal terms, then doing a more thorough post processing of the tables to remove redundant variant solutions.
-          After that, inside and outside probabilities can be computed more effiently.
+          After that, inside and outside probabilities can be computed more effiently. ccptab2 - Based on ccptab2, but graphs are rbtrees instead of lists, and factor inside probabilities are handled differently during outside probability computation.
+ 			 Also, this was forked from ccptab1 before sampling execution was added to the
+			 latter.